 If you want to exercise any of the above rights, please contact us on Hostage International, PO Box 467, Ashtead, Surrey, KT22 2LQ, United Kingdom, or by email to [email protected].
 We may ask for further information and/or evidence of identity.
 We will endeavour to respond fully to all requests within one month of receipt of your request, however if we are unable to do so we will contact you with reasons for the delay.

-Please note that exceptions apply to a number of these rights, and not all rights will be applicable in all circumstances.
-For more details we recommend you consult the guidance published by the UK’s Information Commissioner’s Office (ICO(link is external)).
+Please note that statutory exceptions and restrictions that apply to a number of these rights, and not all rights will be applicable in all circumstances.
+For more details we recommend you consult the guidance published by the UK’s Information Commissioner’s Office.

-You also have the right to lodge a complaint about any use of your information with the Information Commissioners Office (link is external), the UK data protection authority.
+You also have the right to lodge a complaint about any use of your information with the Information Commissioners Office, the UK data protection authority.